pni-lab/connattractor/docs/01-paper.md

 In this simplistic yet powerful framework, both spontaneous and task-induced brain dynamics can be conceptualized as a high-dimensional path that meanders on the reconstructed energy landscape in a way that is restricted by the "gravitational pull" of the attractors states.
 The framework provides a generative model for both resting state and task-related brain dynamics, offering novel perspectives on the mechanistic origins of resting state brain states and task-based activation maps.

-In this study, we explore the attractor states of the functional brain connectome and construct a low-dimensional representation of the energy landscape.
+In the present work, we first explore the attractor states of the functional brain connectome and construct a low-dimensional representation of the energy landscape.
 Subsequently, we rigorously test the proposed model through a series of experiments conducted on data obtained from 7 studies encompassing a total of n≈2000 individuals.

+These analyses include evaluation of robustness and replicability, testing the model's ability to reconstrcut various characteristics of resting state brain dynamics as well as its capacity to detect and explain changes induced by tasks or pathological conditions.

-These experiments provide converging evidence for the validity of connectome-based Hopfield networks as models of brain dynamics and demonstrate their potential to illuminate fundamental and translational questions in neuroscience.
+These experiments provide converging evidence for the validity of connectome-based Hopfield networks as models of brain dynamics and highlight their potential to provide a fresh perspective on a wide range  of research questions in basic and translational neuroscience.

 # Results

+## Connectome-based Hopfield network as a model of brain dynamics

 First, we explored the attractor states of the functional brain connectome in a sample of n=41 healthy young participants (study 1).
 We estimated interregional activity flow ([](http://dx.doi.org/10.1038/nn.4406); [](http://dx.doi.org/10.1038/s41467-017-01000-w)) as the study-level average of regularized partial correlations among the resting state fMRI timeseries of m = 122 functionally defined brain regions (BASC brain atlas, see Methods for details).
 We then used the standardized functional connectome as the $w_{ij}$  weights of a continuous-state Hopfield network ([](https://doi.org/10.1073/pnas.79.8.2554), [](https://doi.org/10.1162/neco.1994.6.3.459)) consisting of $m$ neural units, each having an activity $a_i \in [-1,1]$.
 Hopfield networks can be initialized by an arbitrary activation pattern ($m$ activations) and iteratively updated, until convergence ("relaxation"), according to the following equation: